 If you’re building your first home, you could be entitled to a First Home Owner Grant (FHOG), dependent on the state or territory in which you live.
 This could substantially offset the cost of your home.
 To find out if you might be eligible, read our First Home Owner Grant guide.

 Likewise, depending on your state or territory, you might be eligible for stamp duty concessions on the purchase of your building lot.
 For a full rundown of each state and territory’s stamp duty concessions, head here.

-When you’re building a property, you’ll need a construction home loan to finance the process.
-A construction home loan is structured differently than a regular home loan in that the lender won’t release all the funds at once.
-Instead, the lender will decide how much you need for the project, and will then release the funds in periodic payments to your builder.
+Instead, the lender decides how much you need for the project, and will then release the funds in periodic payments to your builder.
 These periodic payments are known as draws.
 They’ll be paid out at the completion of each individual stage of your construction.

 Another way construction loans can differ is in the size of deposit lenders require.
 Because construction loans can be seen as inherently riskier, lenders might require at least a 20% deposit.

 Before you seek out finance, make sure you have a detailed plan in place.
 Because construction home loans rely on an estimate of the assumed value of the completed house, your lender will want to have detailed construction plans that are fully costed.

 Throughout the process, communicate often with your builder and tradesmen.
 Get regular updates on the progress of construction, and check in yourself.
 It’s a good idea to take pictures of the progress on a regular basis so you can document any problem areas.